maedat/GFF2MSS/README.md

-  -p PID, --pid PID     file for protein ID (Only for the genome version-up) -t GTY, --gty GTY     type of linkage_evidence (default = paired-ends) -c GCT, --gct GCT     number of Genetic Code Tables (default = 1)
+  -p PID, --pid PID     file for protein ID (Only for the genome version-up) -t GTY, --gty GTY     type of linkage_evidence (default = paired-ends) -c GCT, --gct GCT     number of Genetic Code Tables (default = 1) --ifc IFC             default=no: inferring the completeness of gene models by the presence of start and stop codons and add '>' or '<' to the output.
+  --stc STC             default=ATG: comma-separated list of start codons --iso ISO             default=: The 'isolate' value.
+See https://www.ddbj.nig.ac.jp/ddbj/file-format-e.html --sex SEX             default=: The 'sex' value.
+See https://www.ddbj.nig.ac.jp/ddbj/file-format-e.html --cou COU             default=: The 'country' value.
+See https://www.ddbj.nig.ac.jp/ddbj/file-format-e.html --cod COD             default=: The 'collection_date' value.
+See https://www.ddbj.nig.ac.jp/ddbj/file-format-e.html --mag MAG             default=0: Minimum size of 'gap_assembly'.
+Ns smaller than this size are not annotated as 'gap_assembly'.
+  --gel known|unknown   default=known: Whether the estimate sizes of 'gap_assembly' are known.
+  --fwg asis|misc_feature
+                        default=asis: How to describe features spanning an 'assembly_gap'.
+  --mis INT             default=0: Introns smaller than this size are annotated with 'artificial_location'.

 ```